Chrome City Downs

 "Depends on the dad."

 "Not as bad as it looks."
 He flipped past article after article of scare and hype about sprung wet-links.
 He checked the cover.
-It was the one with Blue Croc flashing pearls over his hallowed atmosdrill.
+It was the one with Blue Croc flashing pearls over a halo-fit atmosdrill.
 Old, flat news.

 "How deep did you need to go?"
 She brought up her channels and shunted away a host of flags invisible to him.
 She pinched the air.
 "Wait.
 When was your last cycle?"